-Multifamily Housing.
-Multi-family developments with fewer than 10,000 square feet of gross floor area (and density of 10 or fewer units/acre) can be approved administratively by the Land Use Director.
+Multifamily housing.
+The site development process for multi-family developments with less than 10,000 square feet of gross floor area involves approval of an administrative development plan by City Development Review Team staff members.
 This review process adds about two weeks to the normal construction permit review process.
 The approval process for multi-family developments with over 10,000 square feet of gross floor area, or which involve densities greater than ten dwelling units per acre, involves an early neighborhood notification meeting and a public hearing before the Planning Commission or Board of Adjustment.
 Those procedures take approximately four months to complete, prior to filing an application for a construction permit.

-Rezoning to increase density involves an early neighborhood notification meeting and public hearings before the Planning Commission and the Governing Body.
-Those procedures take approximately five months to complete, also prior to filing an application for a construction permit.
+Rezoning.
+Increasing density involves an early neighborhood notification meeting and public hearings before the Planning Commission and the Governing Body.
+Those procedures take approximately five months to complete, prior to filing an application for a construction permit.
 Applications are rarely denied, and processing fees are waived for affordable housing projects.
 Other than the time required, these processes are not viewed as constraints.
-However, the higher cost of land closer in to the city, along with neighborhood opposition to multifamily densities in these areas, are constraints for applicable infill development proposals.
+However, the higher cost of land closer in to the city, along with neighborhood opposition to multifamily densities in these areas, are clearly constraints for applicable infill development proposals.